KofiAnnan97/quick_scripts/Recreation/steam_sales_scrapper/README.md

 # Steam Sales Scrapper
-The purpose of this script is to scrape the Steam API to determine whether a game has reached a specified price threshold.
-If one or more games fall below the user-defined limit, the script will output a string containing the names of the games along with their respective prices.
+The purpose of this script is to scrape the Steam Web API to determine whether a game has reached a specified price threshold.
+If one or more games fall below the user-defined limit an email will be sent containing a list of games along with their respective prices.

 ## Quick Start
 1. Setup SMTP server/service (TLS required/optional)